CzxingcHen/VeriStrong/README.md

 ## Supporting Weak Isolation Levels

-> While our dedicated SMT solving is highly efficient for verifying strong isolation levels, it may be less suitable for weaker ones such as READ COMMITTED, where SMT may be unnecessarily heavyweight.
-> In practice, users can combine VeriStrong with existing weak isolation verifiers to achieve broader coverage.
-This integration is straightforward in the black-box setting, as all tools share a unified input format.
-> We have realized such an integration with the weak isolation verifier [Plume](https://github.com/dracoooooo/Plume) in the [IsoVista](https://github.com/hengxin/IsoVista) system.
+To support weak isolation levels, we have integrated VeriStrong with the weak isolation checker [Plume](https://github.com/dracoooooo/Plume) in the [IsoVista](https://github.com/hengxin/IsoVista) system.